|

 married a Pictish Princess, and the Kings had agreed that the threat of the Angles from the south was too great to ignore.

 The battle waged and King Aedan was resoundly defeated, his two sons killed, and he disappeared from history.
+657-685 AD Much of southern Pictland is occupied by the Angles,

 and their bishops, and the Picts attempted numerous rebellions.
 However a new player emerged who was to become as important